tabaraei/MultimodalDG-depression-detection/README.md

 ├── .env                          # Environment variables (API keys, paths, etc.)
 ├── .gitignore                    # Files & directories to ignore in version control ├── Depression_Detection.ipynb    # Jupyter notebook for quick experiments & visualization
-├── experiments.csv               # hyper-parameter value setting for each of the experiments ├── LICENSE                       # License information for the project ├── main.py                       # main code block to run from the command-line ├── README.md                     # Project overview, setup instructions, and usage details
+├── LICENSE                       # License information for the project ├── main.py                       # main code block to run from the command-line ├── README.md                     # Project overview, setup instructions, and usage details